Ángelo Henríquez: Miedź Legnica

+Baltika Kaliningrad

+On 12 July 2023, Henríquez signed a two-year contract with Russian Premier League club Baltika Kaliningrad.
+Henríquez left Baltika on 16 June 2024, following their relegation from the RPL.

+Lamia

+On 6 September 2024, Henríquez moved to Greek club Lamia.
+He ended his contract on 1 March 2025.

+Return to Chile

+Henríquez signed with Deportes La Serena on 4 March 2025.

 International career

-Henríquez has consistently participated in the youth national football teams in Chile, the 2009 South American Under-15 in Bolivia, where he scored two goals against Paraguay, and the 2011 South American Under-17 in Ecuador, where he scored against Colombia, Brazil and Venezuela.
+Henríquez has consistently participated in the youth national football teams in Chile, the 2009 South American Under-15 in Bolivia, where he scored two goals against Paraguay, the 2010 South American Games and the 2011 South American Under-17 in Ecuador, where he scored against Colombia, Brazil and Venezuela.

 Henríquez made his debut for the Chile senior team on 14 November 2012, coming on as a 20th-minute substitute for the injured Alexis Sánchez and scoring Chile's only goal with two minutes remaining with a header from Matías Fernández's cross in a 3–1 friendly defeat by Serbia at the AFG Arena in Switzerland.
 In his next game on 14 August 2013, he concluded a 6–0 friendly win over Iraq at the Brøndby Stadium.

 In May 2015, Henríquez was included in Chile's squad for the 2015 Copa América.
 He made his first appearance in the final group game against Bolivia at the Estadio Nacional, coming on at half time for Sánchez and sending in the cross from which Ronald Raldes' own goal concluded a 5–0 victory.
 In the final against Argentina, he came on for Eduardo Vargas at the start of extra time, as Chile won their first major international honour in a penalty shoot-out following a goalless draw.